 Milk protein powder

 Casein or milk protein powder is the second part of milk proteins.
 It has a protein content of approx. 80% and a lower biological value than whey protein.
-Milk protein is not suitable for people with a lactose intolerance: it contains a large amount of milk sugar, which can't be digested if you are lactose intolerant and, in addition to diarrhea, can lead to a variety of other health problems.
+Milk protein is not suitable for people with a lactose intolerance: it contains a large amount of milk sugar, which cannot be digested if you are lactose intolerant and, in addition to diarrhoea, can lead to a variety of other health problems.

 Egg protein powder